PM520-Spring2021/Week4--UrnModels/README.md

 # Week--UrnModels
-Code for simulation of Urn models
+This repository contains the pseudocode for simulation of Urn models